@wesleykendall (Wes Kendall)

 pip3 install temple

 Most temple functionality requires a GITHUB_API_TOKEN environment variable to be set.
 The Github API token is a personal token that you create by following the Github Access Token Instructions.
 This token only requires repo scope.
+Also remember to enable SSO for your token.

 Projects are setup by temple with: